gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.TowerModelExt.md

 ## TowerModelExt.GetWeapon(this TowerModel, int) Method

-(Cross-Game compatible) Return one of the WeaponModels this TowerModel has.
+Return one of the WeaponModels this TowerModel has.
 By default will return the first one

 ```csharp
 public static Assets.Scripts.Models.Towers.Weapons.WeaponModel GetWeapon(this Assets.Scripts.Models.Towers.TowerModel towerModel, int index);